 How to take care of your clothes properly

-Do you take care of your clothes?
+Do you take good care of your clothes?
 The fashion industry is one of the biggest contributors to environmental pollution.
 The average lifetime of a piece of clothing is about 2 years, before it’s broken, faded or simply not worn anymore.
 What a shame!
-We have 9 simple tricks for you to make your favourite clothes last longer.
+Therefore, we have 9 simple tricks for you to make your favourite clothes last longer.
 No magic, just a little TLC.

 Drop the fast-fashion mindset.

 We live in a world where clothes tend to be seen as disposables.
 Many of us would rather buy something new than wearing the same outfit over and over.
-Let’s change that!
-Invest in clothes that you actually love and feel good in, so you’ll be less likely to throw them out.
+Let’s change that and invest in clothes that you actually love and feel good in, so you’ll be less likely to throw them out.

 Invest in high-quality clothes.